katcipis/sophia/notes/books/designing-data-intensive-apps.md

 guarantees.
 There is no way to have perfect/consistent behavior and not lose performance to some synchronization mechanism, the trade-off space here is vast and complex.

-Some isolation levels mentioned:
+Examples of isolation levels mentioned:

 * Read Commited
 * Snapshot Isolation
 * Serializable Snapshot Isolation

-Read commited is one of the more lose ones, it only guarantees that you will read anything you commited.
+Read commited is one of the more loose ones, it only guarantees that you will read anything you commited.
 It won't protect you against complex problems like phantom reads.
 These problems arise specially with transactions.

 A transaction may read some data and make a decision based on that data, like writing X to a database.
-But lets say that after it read the data, but before it writes the result, the data it read changed under its feet, now it may be writing an invalid result because the result is written under the assumption that the old read value is true.
+But lets say that after it read the data, but before it writes the result, the data it read changed under its feet, now it may be writing an invalid result because the result is written under the assumption that the old read value is true (outdated assumption).

 One simple example provided is a system were you must guarantee that at least 1 person is on call.
 A transaction could consult how much people are on call, and based on that decide to remove